khanhthanhdev/stukit/docs/rag.md

 1. The Query Router

-See src/router.ts for the full implementation using Gemini 2.5 Flash and generateObject.
+See lib/fused-query-router.ts for the fused implementation using Gemini 2.5 Flash and generateObject.

 2. Pre-Retrieval Strategies (TypeScript)